Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (a) Temporary half-streets (i.e., streets of less than the full required right-of-way and pavement width) may be allowed at the discretion of the decision-making authority under the following conditions:

-(1) Where such street, when combined with a similar street developed previously, simultaneously, or anticipated to be built within a reasonable time frame on property adjacent to the subdivision, creates or comprises a street that meets the right-of-way and pavement requirements of this title.
+(1) Where such street, when combined with a similar street developed previously, simultaneously, or anticipated to be built within a reasonable time frame on property adjacent to the subdivision with development capacity, creates or comprises a street that meets the right-of-way and pavement requirements of this title.

-(2) Where no more than 10 dwelling units will use the half-street.
+(2) Where no more than 10 dwelling units will use the half-street as their sole means of access.

-(3) Where a temporary half-street is allowed, the first half of the half-street to be built shall be paved, at a minimum, to a width equal to three quarters of the ultimate paved width.
-Curb, gutter, sidewalk, planter strip, and street trees are to be built in conjunction with each respective half-street on the side adjacent to the proposed project.
+(3) Where a temporary half-street is allowed, the first half of the half-street to be built shall include two travel lanes, curb, gutter, sidewalk, planter strip and street trees, depending on the street classification.

-(4) Where a public right-of-way easement has been or is being dedicated to the City over those portions of the adjacent property to be used as a half-street.
+(4) Where public right-of-way is being dedicated to the City over those portions of the property to be used as a half-street.

 14.56.120 Street Intersections.

-(a) Streets shall intersect as nearly as possible at right angles, and no two streets may intersect at less than 60 degrees.
-Not more than two streets shall intersect at any one point, unless the Public Works Director certifies to the permit-issuing authority that such an intersection can be constructed with no extraordinary danger to public safety.
+(a) Streets shall intersect at angles in compliance with EDDS Section 2-111.
+Not more than two streets shall intersect at any one point, unless the Public Works Director or designee certifies to the permit-issuing authority that such an intersection can be constructed with no extraordinary danger to public safety.

-(b) Whenever possible, proposed intersections along one side of a street shall coincide with existing or proposed intersections on the opposite side of such street.
-In any event, where a centerline offset (jog) occurs at an intersection, the distance between centerlines of the intersecting streets shall be not less than 150 feet.
+(b) Spacing requirements, when connecting with arterial, nonarterial, or other driveway spacing, shall be in compliance with the currently adopted EDDS.
+Whenever possible, proposed intersections along one side of a street shall coincide with existing or proposed intersections on the opposite side of such street.
+For spacing requirements between centerlines of the intersecting streets, refer to EDDS Section 2-111.
+(Ord.
+1060, Sec.
+2 (Exh.
+B), 2019)

 14.56.130 Construction Standards and Specifications.